Medium Difficult Bible Quiz about Bible Characters.

 Joseph was the second youngest.

-The twelve brothers started the twelve tribes of Israel.
+The twelve brothers founded the twelve tribes of Israel.

 -

-Who was standing in the doorway to greet the visitors who arrived at Jesus' tomb after his resurrection?
+Who was standing in the doorway to greet the first two visitors who arrived at Jesus' tomb after his resurrection?

 a.
 Mary, the mother of Jesus, met the visitors.